joeromero/docs/content/cartodb_ui/cartodb_ui.md

 [SCREENSHOT TO DO: New Table modal window]

 Importing your data is dead easy, and you have several ways of doing it.
-Pick your favourite!
+Pick your favorite!

 1. **Local file or URL**
 2. **Google Drive**